thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Changing in perspective might not be all the reasons for Linear Algebra.
 For example, I found [this answer](https://math.stackexchange.com/a/256695) on Math Stack Exchange.*

 Good find!
 Better yet, reach for Chapter 10 of [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/) from Gilbert Strang.
-You'll find there a list of Linear Algebra applications, from Graph Theory to Cryptography, Economics, and the Google's PageRank algorithm.
+You'll find there a diverse list of Linear Algebra applications, from Graph Theory to Cryptography, Economics, and the Google's PageRank algorithm.

 <center><b>4.
 The coordinate system</b></center>

 *Good to know!
-Back to our discussion, I assume projecting $u$ onto $v$ to obtain a number isn't really useful.
-What we want might be many such numbers from many different views at once?*

-That's right.
+Back to changing of perspective, now what do I do with the projection of $u$ on $v$?*

+Reducing $u$, living in a multi-dimensional space, to a single number $u^Tv$ is useful, but we want more.
+What people usually do is instead projecting $u$ on many $v$'s and obtain many different views at once.

 Let's say we project $u$ onto a bunch of vectors, e.g. three vectors $ \\{ v_1, v_2, v_3 \\} $, and thereby obtaining a list of numbers $[u^Tv_1, u^Tv_2, u^Tv_3]$, which is itself a vector as well!
 In other words, dot product is the building block of transforming one vector to another, thereby achieving a multi-dimensional change in perspective.

 <!-- *OK, this list of numbers is three different views of $u$ from three different $v$ vectors.
 But if $v_1 = v_2$, we are obtaining the same view twice.
 If $v_1$ and $v_2$ are almost aligned, the two views are also almost the same.*